-In order to increase the amount of information embedded in the scenes, a series of virtual billboards were digitally inserted into the panoramas.
+In order to increase the amount of information embedded within each of the scenes, a series of virtual billboards were digitally inserted into the panoramas.
 Additional images can be inserted in a standard paint package by simply overlaying the required billboard of information onto the original panorama as we illustrate in Figure 6.4.